DS4PS/nhood-change-project/index.md

 Specifically:

 * Data and code for this project are available on GitHub at [DS4PS/nhood-change-project](https://github.com/DS4PS/nhood-change-project)
-* This website built using GitHub and Jekyll
+* This website was built using free GitHub Pages (powered by Jekyll)
-* The analysis is done using the open source language R
+* The analysis is done using the open source data programming language R
 * Data-driven documents are powered by R Markdown and Pandoc
-* GIS tasks made possible by the [R spatial analysis community](https://cran.r-project.org/web/views/Spatial.html)
+* GIS tools were made possible by the [R spatial analysis community](https://cran.r-project.org/web/views/Spatial.html) and [R Open Science](https://ropensci.org/)
 * The project uses open data available through the Census and the Federal DATA Act

 <br>
 <hr>
 <br>

-## References
+**References**

-Ismay, C., & Kim, A. Y. (2019).
+*Ismay, C., & Kim, A. Y. (2019).
 Statistical Inference via Data Science: A ModernDive into R and the Tidyverse.
 CRC Press.

-St. Clair, T., Cook, T. D., & Hallberg, K. (2014).
+*St. Clair, T., Cook, T. D., & Hallberg, K. (2014).
 Examining the internal validity and statistical precision of the comparative interrupted time series design by comparison with a randomized experiment.
 American Journal of Evaluation, 35(3), 311-327.

-Aiken, L. S., West, S. G., Schwalm, D. E., Carroll, J. L., & Hsiung, S. (1998).
+*Aiken, L. S., West, S. G., Schwalm, D. E., Carroll, J. L., & Hsiung, S. (1998).
 Comparison of a randomized and two quasi-experimental designs in a single outcome evaluation: Efficacy of a university-level remedial writing program.
 Evaluation Review, 22(2), 207-244.

-West, S. G., Biesanz, J. C., & Pitts, S. C. (2000).
+*West, S. G., Biesanz, J. C., & Pitts, S. C. (2000).
 Causal inference and generalization in field settings: Experimental and quasi-experimental designs.

-Ferraro, P. J., & Miranda, J. J. (2017).
+*Ferraro, P. J., & Miranda, J. J. (2017).
 Panel data designs and estimators as substitutes for randomized controlled trials in the evaluation of public programs.
 Journal of the Association of Environmental and Resource Economists, 4(1), 281-317.

 <br>
 <hr>